jackycleancode/ChatGptThreadGrouper/PRIVACY_POLICY.md

 - Provide drag-and-drop functionality for thread management
 - Store your organizational preferences and settings
 - Allow you to export and import your organization data
+- Enable the prompt library feature to save and manage your custom prompts
+- Send prompts directly to ChatGPT when you choose to use them

 ### Data Storage